mvp18/Parallel-YOLO/README.md

 ./train
 ```

-To evaluate the model, place the evaluation images in `$ROOT/eval/images/`, create an empty directory as `$ROOT/eval/predictions` and modify the configuration parameters in `test.cu`
+To evaluate the model, place the evaluation images in `$ROOT/eval/images/`, create an empty directory as `$ROOT/eval/predictions` and modify the configuration parameters in `src/test.cu`
 ```
 input_height = input_width = 416;
 in_channels = 3;